-El Triunfo Biosphere Reserve, situated in the mountains of Sierra Madre de Chiapas, is the most diverse evergreen cloud forest in Mexico, It is one of the most important sites for bird migration and one of the most extensive remnants in the country, containing the greatest diversity of tree species in North and Central America.
+The El Triunfo Biosphere Reserve is the most diverse evergreen cloud forest in Mexico and one of the most important sites for bird migration.
+Its cloud forest is reported to be one of the most extensive remnants in the country and contains the greatest diversity of tree species in North and Central America.

-El Triunfo Biosphere Reserve is the most diverse evergreen cloud forest in Mexico and one of the most important sites for bird migration.
-It is covered with evergreen seasonal forest, montane rain forest and lower montane rain forest that contain a higher proportion of endemic plants.
+The El Triunfo Biosphere Reserve is the most diverse evergreen cloud forest in Mexico and one of the most important sites for bird migration.
+It is covered with evergreen seasonal forests, montane rain forests, and lower montane rain forests that contain a higher proportion of endemic plants.

-El Triunfo is situated in the mountains of Sierra Madre de Chiapas, south of the Chiapas State.
+El Triunfo is situated in the mountains of the Sierra Madre de Chiapas.
 The terrain is generally steep and mountainous.
 The reserve is constituted as the limit between two of the largest hydrological regions of the state; the Pacific coast and the Grijalva-Usumacinta River.

 The El Triunfo Biosphere Reserve protects 10 of the 19 types of vegetation reported for the State of Chiapas.
-Among them are two of the most endangered ecosystems in Mexico, the cloud forest and the rainforest.
+Among them are two of the most endangered ecosystems in Mexico, the cloud forest and the rain forest.

 El Triunfo’s cloud forest is reported to be one of the most extensive remnants in the country and contains the greatest diversity of tree species in North and Central America.

 The dense forest cover acts like a sponge, absorbing moisture from the rain and dense mist, thus making a high contribution to the rivers irrigating the coastal plain of the Pacific and the State’s Central Depression.
 Knowledge of the flora in the BR is still fairly incomplete but 977 species have been reported.

 Twenty-two species of amphibians have been recorded, comprising 23% of those recorded for Chiapas and 7.5% of those for the country.
 As for reptiles, 63 species are known, corresponding to 32% of those known for Chiapas and 9% of those reported for the country.

 One hundred and twelve species of mammals have been recorded.
 In general, invertebrates have been the least studied group of fauna in the Reserve.

-The main activities are agriculture, primarily based on coffee cultivation, maize, 'camedora' palm collection, trade, construction and cattle rising.
-Coffee plantations have become an important issue, influencing greatly the economical, social and political lives of local peoples.
+The main activities are agriculture, primarily based on coffee cultivation, maize, palm oil, construction, and cattle raising.
+Coffee plantations have become an important issue, greatly influencing the economical, social, and political lives of the local people.